celestiaorg/CIPs/cips/cip-start-times.md

 This modification changes the time located in the block to be the stake-weighted median of the start times of 2f + 1 validators from the previous block. `TargetInterval` is added to this as an approximation of when the current block was actually started.
 This is different from the how the current block time is calculated, however, this shift in the times is not expected to have any downstream impact.

-Similar with traditional bft time, a malicious cabal greater than 1/3 can manipulate the block time to be any time in the future.
+Similar with traditional BFT time, a malicious cabal greater than 1/3 can manipulate the block time to be any time in the future.

 ## Copyright